gogacatalin2001/dsa-2021-g3/30413/Toma Lungoci/Lab04/README.md

 # Lab 04

-> discussed the proper algorithms for lab3 extra problems.
+> discussed the proper algorithms for lab3 extra problems, and the bigO (the elemntary complexities).
 Talked about trees, traversals, nr of leaves, etc.

 ->Mandatory: for  interchanging left and right subtrees i implemented a "find" function which returns the node with the asked key, which i used in the "interchange" func.
 In this function, i just copied the ->left in a Aux and swapped them.